-The Cobra Immobiliser is completely separate to the alarm and is connected via a coded bus wire so can be added to most of the new generation of Cobra alarms.
+The Cobra Immobiliser is completely separate to the alarm.
+It is connected via a coded bus wire so can be added to most of the new generation of Cobra alarms.
 This makes the 8509 effective for two reasons:

 The first is that it does not contain any alarm electronics such as hazard light relays which can often be a dead give away to the modules location.
 Listening for the clicking relays is a trick I often use to find an immobiliser, once I have silenced the siren I simply listen to where the sound is coming from which quickly narrows down the location area.